JuBiotech/MooViE/docs/source/setup.md

 #### Manual
 After installing the dependencies from above using `apt-get`, you can simply follow the installation steps for MooViE from the Dockerfile.

-### Input Format
-The MooViE input file needs to be in CSV format using **commas** as column delimiters.
-Comments begin with **\#**.
-The first line that is neither a blank line and nor a comment is the column header line.
-Column headers specify the name of the component, its unit and if it contains input or criteria (output) values.

-The syntax is `i#<input name>[<unit>]` for input headers and `o#<output name>[<unit>]`
-for outputs.
-If a column name should contain commas or square brackets, it can be masked by quotes.
-Square brackets and units can be omitted.

-It is required that all input columns are followed by all output columns.
-The table cells must not be empty.